short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 8. Check other optimized images' status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 6.1.1 =

+🔧 The needed Friday release

+Release Date: January 24, 2025

+🛠️ Fixes

+AVIF Notification Disabled: The AVIF notification got a little crazy and started appearing where it shouldn’t.
+We’ve completely disabled it to avoid any further confusion.
+Apologies for the inconvenience!

+Thank you for your patience and understanding!
+Update now for a smoother experience. 🚀

 = 6.1.0 =